-In carrying out the roles and responsibilities as Shariah Committee of HSBC Amanah Malaysia Berhad as prescribed in the Shariah Governance Framework for Islamic Financial Institutions issued by Bank Negara Malaysia, the HSBC Amanah Shariah Governance Policy as well as the HSBC Amanah Shariah Committee's Terms of Reference, we hereby submit the following report for the financial year ended 31 December 2013:
+In carrying out the roles and responsibilities as Shariah Committee of HSBC Amanah Malaysia Berhad as prescribed in the Shariah Governance Framework for Islamic Financial Institutions issued by Bank Negara Malaysia, the Bank's Shariah Governance Policy as well as the Bank's Committee's Terms of Reference, we hereby submit the following report for the financial year ended 31 December 2014:

-- 1. We have conducted nine (9) meetings for the whole year of 2013 and reviewed the principles and the contracts relating to the transactions and applications introduced by HSBC Amanah Malaysia Berhad during the financial year ended 31 December 2013 to ensure conformity with Shariah requirements. - 2.
-We have performed oversight role through the Shariah review and Shariah audit functions in ensuring HSBC Amanah Malaysia Berhad has complied with the Shariah principles and rulings issued by us and the Shariah Advisory Council of Bank Negara Malaysia. - 3.
-The management of HSBC Amanah Malaysia Berhad is responsible for ensuring that the financial institution conducts its business in accordance with Shariah principles.
-It is our responsibility to form an independent opinion, based on our review of the operations of HSBC Amanah Malaysia Berhad, and to report to you. - 4.
-We have assessed the work carried out by Shariah Department and its effectiveness to implement the Shariah Governance Framework which included pre and post examination, on a test basis, each type of transaction across business lines, the relevant documentations and procedures adopted and/or entered into by HSBC Amanah Malaysia Berhad. - 5.
-In performing our duties, we planned and performed our review and had obtained all the information and explanations which we considered indispensable and necessary in order to provide us with satisfactory evidence to arrive at sound Shariah decisions and to give reasonable assurance that HSBC Amanah Malaysia Berhad has complied with Shariah requirements and has not violated the Shariah rules and principles based on the evidences which have been disclosed and tabulated before us.
+- 1. We have conducted ten (10) meetings for the whole year of 2014 and reviewed the principles and the contracts relating to the transactions and applications introduced by the Bank during the financial year ended 31 December 2014 to ensure conformity with Shariah requirements. - 2.
+We have performed oversight role through the Shariah review and Shariah audit functions in ensuring the Bank has complied with the Shariah principles and rulings issued by us and the Shariah Advisory Council of Bank Negara Malaysia. - 3.
+The management of the Bank is responsible for ensuring that the financial institution conducts its business in accordance with Shariah principles.
+It is our responsibility to form an independent opinion, based on our review of the operations of the Bank, and to report to you. - 4.
+We have assessed the work carried out by Shariah Department and its effectiveness to implement the Shariah Governance Framework which included pre and post examination, on a test basis, each type of transaction across business lines, the relevant documentations and procedures adopted and/or entered into by the Bank. - 5.
+In performing our duties, we planned and performed our review and had obtained all the information and explanations which we considered indispensable and necessary in order to provide us with satisfactory evidence to arrive at sound Shariah decisions and to give reasonable assurance that the Bank has complied with Shariah requirements and has not violated the Shariah rules and principles based on the evidences which have been disclosed and tabulated before us.